codyjedmunds/ai-evaluation-portfolio/README.md

 A practical playbook for operating evaluation workflows in production environments.

 Includes:
-- evaluator-side failure taxonomy
+- an evaluator-side failure taxonomy
 - decision flows for resolving vs escalating edge cases
+- explicit checks for escalation decoupling
 - guidance on quality vs throughput trade-offs
 - example escalation scenarios
 - reviewer note templates
 - governance and audit-safety considerations

 This section focuses on what happens **after evaluative rules exist**:
-guideline gaps, reviewer disagreement, escalation fatigue, and process safety at scale.
+guideline gaps, reviewer disagreement, escalation fatigue, and the risk of escalation continuing to execute correctly after it stops restoring clarity.

-**Primary focus:** QA, escalation, and production reliability.
+**Primary focus:** QA operations, escalation control, and production reliability.

 ---